 6 people favorited this theater

-Jacob Fabian, who’d introduced Passaic County’s first facility built exclusively for the exhibition of moving pictures in 1914 (Passaic’s Regent), opened the Fabian Theatre in 1925 with a showing of the silent feature, “We Moderns”.
+Jacob Fabian, who’d introduced Passaic County’s first facility built exclusively for the exhibition of moving pictures in 1914 (Passaic’s Regent Theatre), opened the Fabian Theatre December 14, 1925 with a showing of the silent feature, “We Moderns”.
 The theatre was built at a site ravaged by the Silk City’s great fire of 1902.

 The Fabian Theatre, designed by architect Fred Wesley Wentworth in the Sullivanesque style, was originally envisioned as a stand-alone theatre, and the large office building and the Alexander Hamilton Hotel which enclose it were added as afterthoughts.